MarloweCrosland/marlowesPortfolio/README.md

 # marlowesPortfolio

+this website can be found at : https://marlowecrosland.github.io/marlowesPortfolio/

 this is marlowes portfolio to showcase her projects to potential employers so they can then review samples of her work and assess whether shes a good candidate for an open position